colesussmeier/Real-Estate-Analytics-Demo/README.md

 2. To clean and prepare data for time series forecasting

 ## Data Processing Pipeline
-Each box corresponds to a Jupyter notebook in the notebooks folder, and its associated output is stored in the data folder
+Each box corresponds to a Jupyter notebook in the notebooks folder, and its associated output is stored in the data folder (data folder not included on Github because the files are too large)

 ![pipeline](images/Processing.png)